Huskies remain unbeaten with 41-17 thumping of Oregon State

 It was 31-0 at halftime, though the Beavers scored twice in the third quarter — first on Garrett Owens’ 25-yard field goal, then on a 75-yard touchdown run by receiver Victor Bolden up the right sideline.

-Browning, the national leader in completion percentage, didn’t have his best game in that regard – he completed 14 of his 28 pass attempts – but still threw for 291 yards and now has 26 touchdown passes this season with just two interceptions.
+Browning, the national leader in completion percentage, didn’t have his best game in that regard — he completed 14 of his 28 pass attempts — but threw for 291 yards and has 26 touchdown passes this season against two interceptions.

+“I had a couple that I want back,” Browning said, “but I mean, you’re never going to play a perfect game.
+So, go to practice this week and work on those to get ready for Utah.”

-The Huskies didn’t quite dominate defensively, allowing Oregon State tailback Tim Cook to rush for 93 yards on 16 carries.
-But they mostly stifled OSU’s nation-worst passing offense, holding third-string quarterback Marcus McMaryion to just 56 passing yards in the first half.
+The Huskies didn’t quite dominate defensively, allowing Oregon State tailback Tim Cook to rush for 108 yards on 18 carries.
+But they mostly stifled OSU’s nation-worst passing offense, holding third-string quarterback Marcus McMaryion to 56 passing yards in the first half.
+He finished with 148 yards on 12-of-26 passing with two interceptions, including the first of redshirt freshman cornerback Austin Joyner’s career.

-Yet again, those first two quarters were all any interested observer needed to see, the Huskies once more needing only the first half to put the game out of reach.
+“For us, as a defense, we would love for them to not get any points,” UW junior safety Budda Baker said.
+“But they have players, too, and they are going to make plays.”

+Just not nearly as many as the Huskies, who must prepare for a far more capable foe.

 Christian Caple: 253-597-8437, @ChristianCaple